Skip to main content

 What DIP financing did Lumio receive?

-The debtors obtained court approval to borrow up to $8 million in new-money DIP financing from White Oak Global Advisors.
-The facility carried PIK interest at ABR or Term SOFR plus an applicable margin, a 4.00% upfront premium paid PIK, and a $35,000 annual loan evaluation fee.
-The financing matured on the earliest of November 30, 2024, a plan effective date, or a sale of substantially all assets.
+The debtors obtained court approval to borrow up to $8 million in new-money DIP financing from White Oak Global Advisors, with $4 million available on an interim basis.
+The senior secured, superpriority facility carried PIK interest at ABR or Term SOFR plus a margin, a 4.00% upfront premium paid PIK, and a $35,000 annual loan evaluation fee, and matured on the earliest of November 30, 2024, a plan effective date, or a sale of substantially all assets.

 What happened to the $100 million stalking horse bid?

-A White Oak affiliate initially served as stalking horse with a proposed approximately $100 million credit bid.
-Subsequent coverage reported that the stalking horse status was withdrawn, and the assets ultimately sold to a different buyer at a much lower cash-and-stock valuation.
+A White Oak affiliate, LHX Home Services, LLC, initially served as stalking horse with an approximately $100 million credit bid plus assumed liabilities.
+The debtors later pivoted to Zeo Energy Corp., and the assets sold at a much lower cash-and-stock valuation.

 Who bought Lumio's assets and what was the price?

-Zeo Energy Corp. acquired substantially all assets for $4 million in cash and 6.2 million shares.
-The transaction closed on November 1, 2024 after the bankruptcy court approved the sale.
+Zeo Energy Corp. acquired substantially all assets for $4 million in cash and 6,206,897 shares of Zeo stock, plus assumed liabilities.
+The sale closed on November 1, 2024, with the Zeo equity transferred to White Oak in partial satisfaction of its superpriority claims.

 Who is the claims agent for Lumio?

-Stretto, Inc. serves as the claims and noticing agent.
-The firm maintains the official claims register and distributes case notifications to creditors and parties in interest.
+Stretto, Inc. serves as the claims and noticing agent, appointed effective as of the petition date.
+The firm maintains the official claims register and distributes case notices to creditors and parties in interest; its final fee application sought $11,131.20 net of a contractual discount.